-2022 Annual Drinking Water Quality Report
+2024 Annual Drinking Water Quality Report

 Water is a necessity for every home and the City of Mt.
-Pleasant is dedicated to providing quality water to all residents.
-The City's water treatment plant utilizes six deep wells and a unique horizontal collector well which can gather, on average, 2,300 gallons of source water per minute.
+Pleasant (City) is dedicated to providing quality water to all residents.
+The City's water treatment plant utilizes six deep wells and a Ranney[TM] Collector well.

-Every year a Water Quality Report for the City of Mt.
-Pleasant water supply system is provided to federal and state regulatory agencies.
+Every year a Water Quality Report for the City's water supply system is provided to federal and state regulatory agencies.
 A similar report is prepared for all City water customers.
-The City of Mt.
-Pleasant is once again pleased to share that the drinking water meets all federal and state requirements.
+The City is once again pleased to share that the drinking water meets all federal and state requirements.
 Details are included in this report.

-If you have any questions about this report or your water quality, please contact Tim Middleton at (989) 779-5427.
+If you have any questions about this report or your water quality, please contact Jared Bouman at (989) 779-5427.
 If you want to learn more about the operation of City government, please attend any of the regularly scheduled City Commission meetings which are held at 7 p.m. on the second and fourth Mondays of every month.